About

 The tools

-I build interactive tools like calculators, planners, and quizzes because I think that's what the internet should be.
+I build interactive tools because I think that's what the internet should be.
 Not more articles.
 More things that do the thinking for you.

 If you need to know how much to save for college, there's a calculator for that.
-If you want to know which budgeting app fits your situation, there's a quiz for that.
-If you need a checklist for your weekly house reset, there's a printable for that.
+If you want to know which budgeting app fits your family, there's a quiz for that.
+If you need to figure out whether daycare or staying home makes more financial sense, there's a calculator that shows both sides.
+If you want to know what it actually costs to raise a kid at every age, there's a slider you can drag from 0 to 18.

 The goal is simple: you come to Dadzilluh, you get an answer, you go live your life.